Animal Living In A Holt

 Otter Holts: Riverbank Retreats

 Otters (Lutra lutra) build holts in various locations along riverbanks, often incorporating natural features like rock crevices and tree roots into their designs.
-These holts, unlike badger setts and rabbit warrens, are typically simpler in structure, often consisting of a main chamber and a network of tunnels leading to the water.
+Think about it: these holts, unlike badger setts and rabbit warrens, are typically simpler in structure, often consisting of a main chamber and a network of tunnels leading to the water.
 The location of an otter holt is crucial, providing access to plentiful food sources in the river while offering protection from potential predators.
 The entrance is often cleverly concealed beneath the water's surface, offering an additional layer of security.

 Other Holt Inhabitants: A Diverse Community